 The full cost method makes a company more susceptible to large non-cash charges whenever the preceding factors result in an expected cash flow decline.
 Until an impairment occurs, reported profit levels can appear to be inordinately high, since the expense recognition for so many costs has been deferred to a future date.
 The need for periodic impairment reviews also increases the accounting cost associated with this method.

-A more conservative approach is the successful efforts method, under which exploration costs are only capitalized if a project is deemed successful.
-If a project is not considered successful, then these costs are charged to expense.
+A more conservative approach is the successful efforts method, under which exploration costs are only capitalized if a well is deemed successful.
+If a well is not considered successful, then the related costs are charged to expense.
 It is less likely that the successful efforts method will result in large non-cash charges, since the capitalized costs that could be subject to impairment are smaller than under the full cost method.

 Neither of these methods capitalize the costs of corporate overhead or ongoing production activities.